EpistasisLab/tpot/docs/sources/using.md

 usage: tpot [-h] [-is INPUT_SEPARATOR] [-o OUTPUT_FILE] [-g GENERATIONS]
             [-p POPULATION_SIZE] [-mr MUTATION_RATE] [-xr CROSSOVER_RATE]
-            [-cv NUM_CV_FOLDS] [-scoring SCORING_FN] [-s RANDOM_STATE]
+            [-cv NUM_CV_FOLDS] [-scoring SCORING_FN]
+            [-maxtime MAX_TIME_MINS] [-s RANDOM_STATE] [-v {0,1,2}]
-            [-v {0,1,2}] [--no-update-check] [--version]
+            [--no-update-check] [--version]
             INPUT_FILE

 A Python tool that automatically creates and optimizes machine learning pipelines using genetic programming.

 positional arguments:
   INPUT_FILE            Data file to optimize the pipeline on; ensure that the
                         class label column is labeled as "class".

 optional arguments:
   -h, --help            Show this help message and exit.
   -is INPUT_SEPARATOR   Character used to separate columns in the input file.
   -o OUTPUT_FILE        File to export the final optimized pipeline.
   -g GENERATIONS        Number of generations to run pipeline optimization
                         over.
 Generally, TPOT will work better when you give it more generations (and therefore time) to optimize over.
 TPOT will evaluate GENERATIONS x POPULATION_SIZE number of pipelines in total.
   -p POPULATION_SIZE    Number of individuals in the GP population.
 Generally,
                         TPOT will work better when you give it more individuals (and therefore time) to optimize over.
-TPOT will evaluate GENERATIONS x POPULATION_SIZE number of
+                        TPOT will evaluate GENERATIONS x POPULATION_SIZE
-                       pipelines in total.
+                        number of pipelines in total.
   -mr MUTATION_RATE     GP mutation rate in the range [0.0, 1.0].
 We recommend
                         using the default parameter unless you understand how the mutation rate affects GP algorithms.
   -xr CROSSOVER_RATE    GP crossover rate in the range [0.0, 1.0].
-We recommend
+We
-                       using the default parameter unless you understand how the crossover rate affects GP algorithms.
+                        recommend using the default parameter unless you understand how the crossover rate affects GP algorithms.
   -cv NUM_CV_FOLDS      The number of folds to evaluate each pipeline over in
                         k-fold cross-validation during the TPOT pipeline
                         optimization process.
   -scoring SCORING_FN   Function used to evaluate the goodness of a given
                         pipeline for the classification problem.
 By default, balanced class accuracy is used.
 TPOT assumes that this scoring function should be maximized, i.e., higher is better.
-Offers the same options as cross_val_score:
+Offers the same options as
-                       "accuracy", "adjusted_rand_score", "average_precision",
+                        cross_val_score: "accuracy", "adjusted_rand_score",
-                       "f1", "f1_macro", "f1_micro", "f1_samples",
+                        "average_precision", "f1", "f1_macro", "f1_micro",
-                       "f1_weighted", "log_loss", "precision",
+                        "f1_samples", "f1_weighted", "log_loss", "precision",
                         "precision_macro", "precision_micro",
                         "precision_samples", "precision_weighted", "r2",
                         "recall", "recall_macro", "recall_micro",
                         "recall_samples", "recall_weighted", "roc_auc"
+  -maxtime MAX_TIME_MINS
+                        How many minutes TPOT has to optimize the pipeline.
+                        This setting will override the `generations`
+                        parameter.
   -s RANDOM_STATE       Random number generator seed for reproducibility.
 Set
                         this seed if you want your TPOT run to be reproducible with the same seed and data set in the future.
   -v {0,1,2}            How much information TPOT communicates while it is
                         running: 0 = none, 1 = minimal, 2 = all.
-  --no-update-check    Flag indicating whether the TPOT version checker should
+  --no-update-check     Flag indicating whether the TPOT version checker
-                       be disabled.
+                        should be disabled.
   --version             Show TPOT's version number and exit.
 ```

 An example command-line call to TPOT may look like: